By Shen Qingqing, South Korea

 - · How Can We Receive Salvation and Enter the Kingdom of Heaven?

 Many people look forward to being saved by the Lord on His arrival and being raptured into the kingdom of heaven.
-As of today, only the Lord Jesus has returned, and that He is doing the work of judgment beginning from the house of God to save and cleanse people.
+As of today, only The Church of Almighty God has been openly testifying that the Lord Jesus has returned, and that He is doing the work of judgment beginning from the house of God to save and cleanse people.
 Some may feel confused upon hearing this news.
 They read the following verses: “He that believes and is baptized shall be saved; but he that believes not shall be damned” (Mark 16:16), “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:10), and believe them to mean that because the Lord Jesus was crucified to atone for the sins of all mankind, that so long as they believe in the Lord, they will be saved, and that once they have been saved, they are saved forever.
 They believe that so long as they keep the Lord’s name and endure until the end, they may be raptured directly into the kingdom of heaven when the Lord returns without having to accept God’s work of judgment and cleansing in the last days.
-Are beliefs of this kind correct?has been openly testifying that
+Are beliefs of this kind correct?

 The True Meaning of “Salvation”